xluxeq/GPT2-Telegram-Chatbot/README.md

 ```
 Here's a sample in learning chatbot mode with the latest gpt-2 database and top_p set to 0.83:

 0.7 has interesting "thoughtful" results.
 I switch between these two in dev testing.
+I am unsure how accurate the grammarly scores are.

 ```
 Me: Hello!
 How are you today?
 Are you feeling alright?
 I hope you are doing well and not getting into any trouble.